kylejramstad/garage-pi-v2.0/README.md

 - [x] Users have a log of when the garage opens from pressing the garage button.
 - [ ] Add PWA components for iOS compatibility
 - [ ] Allow for multiple garage door openers
+- [ ] Add instructions on how to change SSL/TLS Cert to match the user's IP address

 ## Acknowledgements